SL-Pirate/ytd-web/server/README.md

 ### TODO
 #### goal - Implement ability to download from different sources other than youtube
 - [x] Improvements to search API
+- [x] Improvements to thumbnail proxy
-- [ ] Improvements to thumbnail proxy
+- [ ] Improvements to get qualities API
 - [ ] Improvements to get video API
 - [ ] Improvements to get audio API